w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-css-pixels

 ##### Applying “CSS pixel” to Non-Web Documents and Software
-<div class="ednote">The WCAG2ICT task force has added additional notes around how “CSS pixel” should be applied to non-web software.
-These changes were made in response to public comments received on the previous draft. </div>

 This applies directly as written and as described in the WCAG 2 glossary.